nileshsatpute82/querymind/DEPLOYMENT.md

 # Deployment Guide

-This guide will walk you through deploying the Vacation Interview Bot to Render.com with Couchbase as the database.
+This guide will walk you through deploying QueryMind to Render.com with Couchbase as the database.

 ## Quick Checklist